 Supervisors and recipients of the team’s work should evaluate and recognize the team for the team’s results and achievements.
 They won’t know—and don’t need to know—the specifics of how the team got things done, but only that they did.

 Who should do the rewarding?

-This is made much easier if the team has clear performance indicators: clear goals with an agreed upon way to measure success.
-They can agree on how decisions will be made and commit to holding each other accountable for progress.
-The team will know when they’ve made progress and can celebrate on their own.
-The team can decide on something as simple as going out after work to celebrate or taking a group photo and posting it on the organization’s intranet.
-They might make a request to their leaders for funds to do something special to celebrate.
+The best teams I’ve been on have celebrated each other and the team as a whole.
+This is made much easier if the team has clear performance indicators: clear goals with an agreed-upon way to measure success.
+The members can agree on how decisions will be made and commit to holding each other accountable for progress.
+The team will know when progress has been made and can be celebrated.

 Team members should be able to demonstrate their value to their teams and the skills they’ve developed.
 In fact, members can help each other identify these contributions.
 A quote from a teammate can provide an additional line on their next performance review or as a testimonial on their LinkedIn profile.

 The team’s own culture will determine how it celebrates or rewards itself.
 It might be posting results where everyone can see them, or shout-outs via Teams, or doing the wave around the conference room table.
 These simple and regular recognitions are a sign of a high-functioning team.
 For large accomplishments, the team might go out after work to celebrate or take a group photo and post it on the organization’s intranet.
 The team might submit a request to its leaders for funds to do something special to celebrate.
 Both the internal recognition and the more publicly shared celebrations are motivating.